cadenkriese/smooth-chunks/contributing.md

 ### Code Style

 When contributing source code changes to the project, ensure that you make consistent use of the code style guidelines used throughout the codebase (which follow pretty closely after the standard Java code style guidelines).
-These guidelines have also been packaged as EditorConfig and IDEA inspection profiles which can be found in the repository root and `idea` directory respectively.

 - Use 4 spaces for indentation, not tabs.
 Avoid lines which exceed 120 characters.
 - Use `this` to qualify member and field access.